 What we are about

 In the last two decades there have been increasing efforts to encourage direct citizen participation in governance.
 Scotland and the UK have not been an exception to this global trend.
-Ideas and practices of civic participation, community engagement and public dialogue can be found in policy arenas as diverse as local government, the NHS, urban planning, and science and technology.
+Ideas and practices of civic participation, community engagement and public deliberation can be found in policy arenas as diverse as local government, the NHS, urban planning, constitutional issues, social policy and science and technology.
 However, despite all the work and experimentation on the ground, there seems to be a lack of spaces for cross-cutting dialogue between different areas of practice, as well as between practitioners and researchers.
 CPN aims to provide that kind of space by:

 * fostering dialogue and knowledge exchange;